-Haralson County Middle School has earned National Certification for Science, Technology, Engineering, & Math (STEM) Excellence through the National Institute for STEM Education.
+Haralson County Middle School has earned National Certification for Science, Technology, Engineering, & Math (STEM) Excellence through the National Institute for STEM Education and has been named a National Blue Ribbon Schools of Excellence Lighthouse School.

 Haralson County Middle School is a Schoolwide Title I Program and a fully accredited member of the Southern Association of Colleges and Schools (SACS/AdvanceEd) and The Georgia Accrediting Commission (GAC).